AaltoSciComp/scicomp-docs/triton/apps/vasp.rst

 the IT gymnastics, and CC the vaspmaster so that he is aware of who gets added to the list.

-For the PHYS department, the vaspmaster is Janne Blomqvist.
+For the PHYS department, the vaspmaster is Ivan Tervanto.

 For each VASP version, there are 3 binaries compiled.
-All versions are MPI versions.
+All versions are MPI and OpenMP versions.

 -  vasp\_std: The "standard" vasp, compiled with NGZhalf
 -  vasp\_gam: Gamma point only.
 Faster if you use only a single k-point.